riyans98/samta/docs/BACKEND_DATA_CONTRACT.md

 * When generating endpoints, always return the wrapper model
 * DB first → wrapper → frontend
 * Timeline must always attach to case detail
+* **JWT role MUST match payload.role exactly** — if mismatch, return 403 Forbidden
+* Do NOT introduce any new fields in ATROCITY table
+* Store total approved fund ONLY in `Fund_Ammount`
+* Store all tranche releases ONLY inside `CASE_EVENTS`

 ---